Why birding in Dalat Plateau

 Di Linh

-Di Linh is usually referred as Deo (pass) Nui San or Deo (pass) Suoi Lanh and it can be considered as a separated birding area from Da Lat.
-However, all the bird species of the avifauna here can be found in Da Lat though several species are easier to locate than those in Da Lat including Vietnamese Cutia, Orange-breasted Laughingthrush, Black-headed Parrotbill, and Green Cochoa are among them.
+Di Linh, often known as Deo Nui San or Deo Suoi Lanh, stands out as a distinct birding area separate from Da Lat.
+Despite this distinction, all the bird species found here can also be observed in Da Lat, albeit with some species being more readily accessible in Di Linh.
+Notable species easier to spot here compared to Da Lat include the Vietnamese Cutia, Orange-breasted Laughingthrush, Black-headed Parrotbill, and Green Cochoa.

 Tips for birding in Dalat